Updated October 14, 2021. The article was updated to correct minor grammatical errors and to update formatting.

 It is also essential to review the national data to see how US citizen IMGs fare in the match.
-In the past, the National Residency Matching Program (NRMP) released data that divided applicants into only two categories: US seniors and independent applicants, which limited interpretation of this data (See Charting outcomes in the match).
+In the past, the National Residency Matching Program (NRMP) released data that divided applicants into only two categories: US seniors and independent applicants, which limited interpretation of this data.
 Recently, however, the NRMP has started to further categorize this data, clarifying how each group performs.
 There is now a category for “US Citizen IMGs” and, even though this includes all US citizen international graduates, a large number of this group are Caribbean students.

 The number of active US citizen IMGs in the 2010 Match was 3,695, which is 1,260 more than five years ago; 1,749 were matched to PGY-1 positions, down 0.5 percentage points from last year.
 This data may be misleading, however, since it is not clear how many of these 3,695 students received “prematch” offers and therefore did not go through the match.
 Only international medical students and international medical graduates can accept “prematch” offers; US medical students cannot receive prematch offers.

 Reviewing this data further, most US citizen IMGs match in internal medicine and family medicine; it is extremely difficult to match in competitive specialties.
 In 2010, for example, only one US citizen IMG matched in plastic surgery, otolaryngology, and dermatology.